Published On: Apr 02 2013 06:37:40 PM CDTUpdated On: Apr 05 2015 01:00:00 AM CDT

 1997: Poet Allen Ginsberg, one of the leading figures of the Beat Generation in the 1950s who is best known for his epic poem "Howl," dies of liver cancer at the age of 70 in New York City.

-1994: Nirvana lead singer Kurt Cobain commits suicide with a shotgun at age 27 in his Seattle, Wash., home.
+1994: Nirvana lead singer Kurt Cobain commits suicide with a shotgun at age 27 in his Seattle, Washington, home.
 His body was found three days later by an electrician who had arrived to install a security system.

 1992: Sam Walton, the businessman who founded the retailers Walmart and Sam's Club, dies of multiple myeloma, a type of blood cancer, at the age of 74 in Little Rock, Arkansas.
 He's seen here in the David H. Hickman High School yearbook in 1936.